Dinir/Streamliner/README.md

   - `Initiate.cs` handles registering the hud and the mod options.
   - `Component.cs` contains scripts for the hud components.
   - `Panel.cs` contains classes used by several hud component scripts.
+  - `Shifter.cs` contains a static class and a corresponding hud class for the motion effect.

 Assets are made with **Unity 2018.3.8f1**, and scripts are built with **.NET Framework v4.7**.
 The scripts use libraries from **version 1.3-d38 of the game**.

+I separated `Shifter.cs` because it can be used outside of Streamliner.
+If there's anyone who wants to add a motion effect to a custom hud they are making, and find mine useful, I want to be a help by sharing this file.
+The main condition for this -- or deriving from any of my code for your custom hud -- is that you should also make your source code publicly available.
+Check the license for details.

 ### Getting Started